L-SR1: Learned Symmetric-Rank-One Preconditioning: Implementation Details

+which measures the fraction of problems on which solver \(s\) is within a factor \(\tau\) of the best.

 \paragraph{Data} The quadratic functions used in this experiment are a subset of those defined in Eq.~\ref{eq:quad}, where \( \mathbf{b} = \mathbf{0} \) and \( \mathbf{H} \) is constrained to be diagonal.
-Our objective set comprises four such quadratic functions with condition numbers 1, 100, 1000, and 10000, along with the Rosenbrock and Rastrigin functions~\cite{simulationlib}.
+Our objective set comprises four such quadratic functions with condition numbers 1, 100, 1000, and 10000, along with the Rosenbrock and Rastrigin functions~\citep{simulationlib}.
 Each function is evaluated at input dimensions \( N = 50, 100, 250, 500 \), and \( 1000 \), yielding a total of 30 distinct optimization problems.

-The solver set includes our proposed L-SR1 optimizer, both with and without the learned projection, along with three non-trainable baselines: L-BFGS~\cite{nocedal1980updating}, Adam~\cite{kingma2014adam}, and AdaHessian~\cite{yao2021adahessian}, totaling six solvers.
+The solver set includes our proposed L-SR1 optimizer, both with and without PGSM, along with three non-trainable baselines: L-BFGS~\citep{nocedal1980updating}, Adam~\citep{kingma2014adam}, and AdaHessian~\citep{yao2021adahessian}, totaling six solvers.
 The learning rates for non-trainable optimizers were selected through hyperparameter tuning.
+L-BFGS was used with default settings, without an explicit line search.

 Each trainable optimizer is meta-trained on three distinct tasks: a randomly generated quadratic function (as defined in Eq.~\ref{eq:quad}), the Rosenbrock function, and the Rastrigin function.
 For each task, a validation set of 8 fixed initial points is created and remains unchanged throughout meta-training.
 During each meta-iteration, a new training batch of 8 initial points is generated.
 Both training and validation are performed with $N=100$.